tmoens/tennis-canada-stats-server/README.md

 particular event after it has been played.
 If an event has higher ranking participants, it is deemed to be stronger than an event with lower ranking participants.
-This allows Tennis Canada to determine if a tournament or an event within a tournament deserve a higher or lower rating.
+This allows Tennis Canada to determine if a tournament or an event within a tournament deserves a higher or lower rating.

 It is also the case that VR only provides ranking history for only two years, and so at this point, Tennis Canada has the ability to use or present a much